2019 Festival Photography competition

 Each year we invite our audience to email us their best photos from any event during the Festival Fortnight to be entered into the Festival Fortnight Photography competition.
-This year saw a fantastic number of entries and some wonderful photos.
+In past years we have seen fantastic number of entries and some wonderful photos.
 Competition winners receive a cash prize and might be used in the next year’s publicity!

 If you want to have a look at all the entries from the 2018 competition have a look at the DOCA galleries